FigyTuna/diamond/README.md

 Right now the only really terrible thing in the code is the collision correction.
 Otherwise look over the code and ask me questions if you have any.

+NOTICE:
+This game has not been worked on in a long time but it could be revived if there is interest in working on it.

 Links to everything:

 [FigyTuna.me](http://www.figytuna.me)